-The Ragged Claws of Crisis
+The Ragged Claws of Crisis:

 Reading ‘Prufrock’ in Detroit

 Between the windows of the sea

 Where lovely mermaids flow

 And nobody has to think

 Too much about Desolation Row

 – Bob Dylan

 One, Two, Possum’s Coming For You…

 A 270-degree panning shot from the second-to-back row of a college classroom: our gaze turns slowly from the teacher’s lectern to the window on our immediate left and finally settles on the girl seated behind us.
 The teacher is a middle-aged African-American woman.
 Her words are familiar.
 ‘I should have been a pair of ragged claws,’ she reads.
 ‘Scuttling across the floors of silent seas.’
 Lines from T. S. Eliot.
 ‘The Love Song of J. Alfred Prufrock.’
 The girl behind us looks out the window and the scene cuts to her perspective.
 An embodied point-of-view shot, gently zooming on the classroom’s exterior.
 Out across the quadrangle, beneath inclement skies and autumnal leaves, stands an old woman in hospital robes.
 ‘And in short,’ the teacher presses on, ‘I was afraid.’
 The woman treads slowly toward the window.
 Over a series of reverse-shots, cutting between the increasingly agitated girl’s face and her field of vision, we see the woman ambling closer and closer out of the middle distance and into a medium close-up.
 Her expression is locked in a blank stare.
 A dead gaze that returns our own.
 The teacher’s recitation drowns in shrieking synths and distorted bass-swells.
 The woman, whatever she might be, is a threat.
 And she keeps coming.
 Forget poetry.
 Leave the classroom while you still can.